 Children's Museum of the Arts — Tribeca

 My daughters can't get enough arts and crafts time, but I can only handle so much clean-up.
 This downtown spot offers an excellent alternative.
 The girls can create to their hearts' content and most of the clean-up is left to the museum staff.
-While my preschooler has tagged along with her big sister and had tons of fun during general museum hours, the under-5 set is welcome for special WeeArts drop-in classes on weekday mornings from 10:45am to noon.
+While my preschooler has tagged along with her big sister and had tons of fun during general museum hours, the under-5 set might particularly enjoy the WeeArts drop-in classes on weekday mornings from 10:45am to noon.
 The drop-in classes cost $25 per family; stick around to enjoy the museum once it opens for an additional $6 per person.
 Semester-long classes also take place in the Wee Arts Studio with teaching artists.